+Table 21: Strategic Objectives / Key Performance Indicator 2020/ 21 2021/ 2022/

+Predetermined Objectives 22 23

+Target Target Target

+Sound Financial Management:

+Adherence to all laws and Annual review of SCM policies in line with 100% 100% 100%

+regulations as prescribed to Local prescripts

+Government Development and Review of all legislative required

+budget policies 100% 100% 100%

+IDP/Budget for FY 2021/2022

-Table 18: Strategic Objectives / Key Performance Indicator 2020/21 2021/22 2022/ Predetermined Objectives Target Target 23 Target Sound Financia Management: Adherence Annual review of SCM policies in line with prescripts 100% 100% 100% to all laws and regulation: Development and Review of all legislative required budget as prescribed to Loca policies 100% 100% 100% Government Timeous submission of all Financial Reports 100% 100% 100% a) Implementation Strategy continuously to report in mid year Performance assessment as well as the Annual Report to ensure compliance as legislated.
+Table 21: Strategic Objectives / Predetermined Objectives Key Performance Indicator 2020/21 Target 2021/ 22 Target 2022/ 23 Target Timeous submission of all Financial Reports 100% 100% 100% a) Implementation Strategy

 The IDP as the strategic development Planning tool will guide the development of the Service Delivery and Budget Implementation Plan (SDBIP).
-The performance of the Municipality will only be reported quarterly by all departments within their departments and senior managers who sighned performance contract and
+The performance of the Municipality will only be reported quarterly by all departments within their departments and senior managers who sighned performance contract and continuously to report in mid year Performance assessment as well as the Annual Report to ensure compliance as legislated.